rabbittsui/EvalLeak/samples/README.md

   reported as a prefix containment.
 - Intra-split duplicate: `train/t3` and `train/t6` are the same sentence about binary search, inside the same split, which inflates the apparent train size.

+## Reproducing the numbers

+Run from the project root with the package on the path: